sunilsrikumar/sunilsrikumar.github.io/quotes.md

 > A tool development abilities makes human species unique.
 Each one of us should always try to develop a tool to help mankind explore and learn.

 > Understanding the universe is massively complex process and goal.
 But each one of us should have an objective to pursue this journey and willingness to fail.

+> Change in state of matter/thought in materialistic world is relative in nature.
+To shape-up internal/external matter or thought for an inclusive world need to create an environment that can nurture this.